gilles-didier/DateFBD/README.md

 --------------------------
 DESCRIPTION

-	'qext' computes the divergence time distibutions associated to a given set of nodes from a single tree, the fossil ages, and the diversification rates and draw a tree figure
+	'qext' computes the quantile at a given order, of extinction time distibution associated to a given set of clades from a set of possible trees, the fossil stratigraphic intervals and provides coda files for MCMC convergence diagnostics

 --------------------------